London Craft Week

-London Craft Week takes up residence in the capital each May.
-This annual event showcases the very best international and British creativity and craftsmanship through a ‘beyond luxury’ journey-of-discovery.
-The curated programme brings together over 200 events from all corners of the globe fusing craft, design, fashion, art and culture.
+London Craft Week is held annually in May.
+The week-long event includes a programme of over 200 events, including talks and open houses, showcasing art, design, and culture.
+These events are usually in buildings around London that already produce or display art and design.

 London Craft Week is a private not-for-profit organisation.

 The launch event for the London Craft Week was held in Bloomsbury in February 2015, and was attended by Prince Charles.